fivetran/dbt_jira_source/README.md

 <details><summary>Expand to view configurations</summary>

 ### Change the build schema
-By default, this package builds the Jira staging models within a schema titled (`<target_schema>` + `_stg_jira`) in your destination.
+By default, this package builds the Jira staging models within a schema titled (`<target_schema>` + `_source_jira`) in your destination.
 If this is not where you would like your Jira staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: